STATE REGIONAL NATIONAL

-Connecticut 4-H Goat Day
+UConn 4-H Goat Day

 Held in even numbered years at the University of Connecticut, Storrs campus in early April.
-The program is designed for enrolled Connecticut 4-H'ers ages 7-18, parents and 4-H leaders.
+The program is designed for enrolled UConn 4-H'ers ages 7-18, parents and 4-H leaders.
 Examples of workshops include showmanship and dairy goat judging, goat nutrition, Mastitis testing for dairy goats, cheese making, soap making, safe milk handling, fun activities and door prizes as well.

 State 4-H Horse Communications Contests

 This contest is held annually and provides 4-H members the opportunity to present in one of 3 categories, public speaking, team demonstration or individual presentation.
 All presentations must in some way relate to horses or the horse industry.
 Contests are held on three levels, novice, junior and senior, with senior participants who win being given the possible opportunity to compete on the regional and national levels.

 Horsebowl - This "jeopardy" like contest gives 4-H members the opportunity to test their quick recall knowledge on various project related questions.

 Hippology - This multi-phase contest challenges 4-H members to compete in horse judging, written exam, station identification, slide identification and team problem solving and presentation.